Shadow Secretary of State for Business and Trade

-The Shadow Secretary of State for Business and Industrial Strategy is an office within British politics held by a member of His Majesty's Most Loyal Opposition.
-The duty of the office holder is to scrutinise the actions of the government's Secretary of State for Business and Trade and develop alternative policies.
+The shadow secretary of state for business and trade is an office within British politics held by a member of His Majesty's Most Loyal Opposition.
+The duty of the office holder is to scrutinise the actions of the government's secretary of state for business and trade and develop alternative policies.
 The office holder is a member of the Shadow Cabinet.
-The position is currently held by Jonathan Reynolds.
+The position is currently held by Andrew Griffith.